Coronavirus patient explains what the illness feels like, conditions in quarantine

 Goldman said he had "a small, dry cough" but no congestion, body aches or chills.

-Everybody on board was evaluated again, and Goldman and two others were placed on another plane and flown to Omaha.
+Everybody on board was evaluated again, and Goldman and two other people were placed on another plane to Omaha.

 The center where Goldman was quarantined previously played host to U.S. citizens who were evacuated from Africa with the Ebola virus.